Stances

 Stepping forward into a shoulder width stance, the right foot pivots out to 45°.
 Importantly, the width and length are the same.

 The aspect that some students seem to need most support with is keeping the width of the stance.
-They slip into a narrow ‘tight-rope walking’ stance, with the feet in-line.
+They slip into a narrow ‘tight-rope walking’ stance, with the heels in-line.

 ‘Tightrope walking’.
 Don’t do this.